|Network Code on Requirements for Grid Connection of Generators (NC RfG) - must-read for European electricity producers|

 NC RfG was recommended by ACER to the European Commission in 2013 and on 26 June 2015 was unanimously approved by representatives of the EU Member States.

 The date of full application, as per the code requirements, is three years after the entry into force.
+The NC RfG entered into force on 17 May 2016, but only a very small part of these provisions apply before 27 May 2019.

 These three years can be grouped in two main parts: the first two years will be used by the Member States to assimilate the NC RfG in their national provisions, and the last year will be used by the impacted parties to comply with the Network Code requirements.